qualcomm/resource-tuner/Docs/README.md

 ## getprop

 **Description:**
-Gets a property from the Config Store
+Gets a property from the config store

 **Function Signature:**
 ```cpp